bruchansky/immersions/README.md

 The library is built on the belief that the web is the best medium for creating an open network of virtual experiences accessible to everyone.

 It was originally developed in January 2021 as part of a [platform](https://bruchansky.xyz/immersions/) dedicated to immersive art on the web.
-From the start, I wanted to avoid depending on commercial platforms and being limited by the artificial scarcity models they impose.
+From the start, I wanted to avoid depending on commercial platforms.

-Since then, the project has gone through significant updates, evolving into a point-and-click library where users can also collect items along their journey.
+Since then, the project has gone through significant updates, evolving into a point-and-click library where users can collect items along their journey.

 I continue to update the engine to meet my own artistic needs, and contributions from others are always welcome.